MicrosoftDocs/azure-dev-docs/java/spring-framework/getting-started-with-spring-cloud-function-in-azure.md

 Click on the function:

-- In the function overview, Note the function's URL.
+- In the function overview, note the function's URL.
-- Select the `Platform features` tab to find the `Log streaming` service: select this service to check your running function.
+- Select the **Platform features** tab to find the **Log streaming** service, then select this service to check your running function.

 Now, as you did in the previous section, use cURL to access the running function.
 Please replace `your-function-name` by your real function name: